libor-m/scrimer/doc/1-remove-adaptors.rst

     grep -A5 Processed $OUT/cutadapt.log | less

-Length of the removed sequence should be close to length of the adapter (31 in this case):
+Mean length of the removed sequences should be close to length of the adapter (31 in this case):

 .. code-block:: bash